dynamicreports/dynamicreports/README.md

 A few tools merit to be mentioned:
  - Versioning : git
  - Build Tool : maven
- - CI : Travis (yet to fully setup)
+ - CI : [Travis](https://travis-ci.com/dynamicreports/dynamicreports) (yet to fully setup)
  - Java version: ... (to be discussed, but minimum can be expected to be java version 8.
-For now)
+For now).
  - Code style: [google](https://google.github.io/styleguide/javaguide.html).
 Enforced by checkstyle.
 (Setting that up too)